 Oh men of science and wisdom, open your storehouses of knowledge, and pour it forth to supply this demand!
-Oh women with hearts full of love and intuition, can you not tenderly lead your sisters to understand a wise and benign appropriation of their creative powers in which the welfare of offspring shall have first consideration?
+Oh women with hearts full of love and intuition!
+Can you not tenderly lead your sisters to understand a wise and benign appropriation of their creative powers in which the welfare of offspring shall have first consideration?

 Shall not the world cease to be peopled by unloved and undesired children?
-Let love be the fulfillment of the law, and let us have a race of men and women that will bless the wisdom, consideration and deliberation of their progenitors.
+Let love be the fulfillment of law, and let us have a race of men and women that will bless the wisdom, consideration and deliberation of their progenitors.

 Breathe the spirit of progress into the institution of marriage and let all strive for descendants that shall glorify the centuries to come.
-Creative energy, through thought force, should project itself forward in time, giving our children's children a birthright of love and inheritance more priceless than precious stones.

-Let us multiply the Emersons, the Savonarolas, the Catherines of Siena, for they in turn will bless the earth with their prophetic visions and benign fulfillment of the law.
+Through thought force creative energy should project itself forward in time, and give our children's children a birthright of love and an inheritance more priceless than precious stones.
+Let us multiply the Emersons, the Savonarolas, the Catherines of Siena, for they in turn will bless the earth.

-CHAPTER VII.
-FREE MOTHERHOOD.
+CHAPTER VII FREE MOTHERHOOD

 A partnership with God is motherhood.

-What strength, what purity, what self-control, What love, what wisdom belongs to her Who helps God fashion an immortal soul.
+What strength, what purity, what self-control,

+What love, what wisdom belongs to her

+Who helps God fashion an immortal soul.

-- Mary Wood Allen.
+-Mary Wood Allen.

-When in India I visited the Naiars, a peculiar people, found on the Malabar Coast.
-They claim to be of Brahmin descent, they have a native government, are intelligent and educated, have good schools and their houses average better than those of other parts of India.
-Save two sisters, who conducted a mission industrial school for girls, there were no English in this Province.
+When in India I visited the Naiars, a peculiar people, found on the Malabar Coast, and claiming to be of Brahmin descent.
+They have a native government, are intelligent and educated, have good schools and their houses average better than those in other parts of India

+Except two sisters who conducted a mission industrial school for girls, there were no English in this Province.
 The great peculiarity of the Naiars is that the women are the lords of creation.
-In wide contrast to the condition of other women of that country, so full of inconsistencies, they are called the free women of India.
+In wide contrast to the condition of other women of that country so full of inconsistencies, they are called the free women of India.